Monitor AWS IAM Access Analyzer Findings With Datadog | Datadog

 Author Jordan Obey

 As you monitor the health and performance of your infrastructure and applications, you also need to be able to identify potential threats to the security of those components.
-To help address this challenge, we’re pleased to announce that Datadog now integrates with AWS Identity and Access Management (IAM) Access Analyzer, a new IAM feature that helps administrators ensure that they have securely configured access to their resources.
-Along with our recent addition of Cloud SIEM, this integration provides critical visibility into the security of your infrastructure while you monitor its health and performance.
+To help address this challenge, Datadog integrates with AWS Identity and Access Management (IAM) Access Analyzer.
+This integration provides critical visibility into the security of your IAM resources alongside all of your other AWS resources all within a single pane of glass.

 What is AWS IAM Access Analyzer?

-AWS IAM Access Analyzer automatically analyzes resource policies for S3 buckets, IAM roles, KMS keys, Lambda functions, and SQS queues in your environment, and then reports possible issues in the form of findings, allowing you to update your policies as needed.
+AWS IAM Access Analyzer automatically analyzes resource policies for S3 buckets, IAM roles, KMS keys, Lambda functions, Amazon Relational Database snapshots, SQS queues and other supported resource types in your environment, and then reports possible issues in the form of findings, allowing you to update your policies as needed.
 If you change any of your policies, AWS IAM Access Analyzer will continuously analyze those updates and generate new findings to keep pace with the rate of change across your dynamic infrastructure.

 Configure AWS IAM Access Analyzer to forward findings to Datadog logs